-It is the player's responsibility to know when and where to play.
+It is the player's responsibility to view the bracket to know when and where to play.
 CSI does not announce player names or matches.

 For instruction on how to properly use CTS, see Appendix A - Player Use of CTS.
-A common cause of forfeits is incorrectly reading the tournament brackets or match list.
+A common cause of forfeits is incorrectly reading the CTS tournament bracket.
 Do not let this happen to you!
 Review Appendix A - Player Use of CTS carefully.